 These meetings take place twice per academic year and are in line with Glyndŵr University policy.
-They cover a wide range of issues that student representatives from each field of nursing bring to the meeting, and these are responded to for clarification, or action taken, and outcomes fed back through the meetings and the minutes taken.
-Although, students can feedback any issues at any point during the academic year through the Glyndŵr University online student forum (UniTu).
+They cover a wide range of issues that student representatives bring to the meeting, and these are responded to for clarification, or action taken, and outcomes fed back through the meetings and the minutes taken.
+Although students can feedback any issues at any point during the academic year through the Glyndŵr University online student forum (UniTu).